EgorRepnikov/dragonrend/README.md

 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/EgorRepnikov/dragonrend/blob/master/LICENSE)

 # Dragonrend
-Dragonrend is simple, fast and lightweight Node.js framework for building web applications.
+Dragonrend is productive and fast Node.js framework for building web applications.

 All these advantages are achieved due to the fact that there is nothing superfluous.
 You have only what it is needed for creating Backend apps - no more no less.
-And then you get a speed comparable to bare Node.
+Then you get easy to read code and a speed comparable to bare Node.

 # Installation
 ```bash